SerNet/verinice-veo-web-documentation/developers/index.md

-# Getting Started with the verinice.veo API
+# Getting Started with the verinice API

 Learn how to authenticate and load and create your first elements.

 ## Prerequisites

-In this documentation, it is assumed that you are familiar with the basic concepts of the verinice.veo object model.
+In this documentation, it is assumed that you are familiar with the basic concepts of the verinice object model.
 You can learn more about these concepts in the directory <DocsLink to="/object_model">Object model</DocsLink>.

 ## Authentication

-verinice.veo uses [OpenID Connect (OIDC)](https://openid.net/connect/) for authentication, which is built on top of [OAuth 2.0](https://oauth.net/2/).
+verinice uses [OpenID Connect (OIDC)](https://openid.net/connect/) for authentication, which is built on top of [OAuth 2.0](https://oauth.net/2/).
 [Keycloak](https://www.keycloak.org/) is used as authentication server.
-For each request sent to the verinice.veo API, an access token is required.
+For each request sent to the verinice API, an access token is required.
 Keycloak exposes a variety of REST endpoints for OAuth 2.0 flows.
 The token endpoint allows us to retrieve an access token.
 The method `get_token` creates a token with this endpoint:

 ```python
 import requests